Areeb455/flunet_android/README.md

 FluNet combines multiple networking tools into one clean, multi-screen interface:

   * **Device Discovery (Real ARP Scan)**
     A high-speed, multi-threaded ARP scanner that discovers all devices connected to your Wi-Fi network.
-It reliably finds the IP address, MAC address, and even performs a reverse-DNS lookup to discover device hostnames (e.g., "My-Laptop.local", "Pixel-8-Pro").
+It reliably finds the IP address and MAC address.
   * **Live Traffic Monitor (Real `TrafficStats`)**
     A real-time, dual-line graph that plots your phone's **Download (Cyan)** and **Upload (Magenta)** bandwidth usage, pulling data directly from Android's `TrafficStats` API.
 The chart automatically scrolls and can be panned, just like professional monitoring tools.